Who Gets The Family Home In A Divorce?

 If you have questions about the family home in a divorce, you can reach our law firm via the live chat function in the bottom right of the screen.

 Sam and the grandchildren were unrepresented at the day’s hearing.
 Nevertheless, their argument was that, regardless of who owned the property, it was a matrimonial home.
-That, they said, entitled them to exclusive possession under sections 18 and 24 of the FLA.
+That, they said, entitled them to exclusive possession.

 The FLA provides that every property in which a person has an interest and that is or was before a couple’s separation “ordinarily occupied by the person and his or her spouse as their family residence” is a matrimonial home.
 The Act allows the ONSC to direct that one spouse have exclusive possession of the matrimonial home (or part of it) for any period the court sees fit.